keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 ## iOS app on device

-Unfortunately, I haven't yet figured out the right incantation to launch LLDB directly and attach to a process on device.
+Unfortunately, I haven't yet figured out the right incantation to launch LLDB directly and attach to an on-device process.
 If anyone has a good workflow for this please [let me know](https://twitter.com/SmileyKeith).

 # Tips